esbuild/community-plugins/README.md

 * [esbuild-plugins-node-modules-polyfill](https://github.com/imranbarbhuiya/esbuild-plugins-node-modules-polyfill): A plugin to polyfill nodejs builtin modules for the browser.
 * [esbuild-svelte-paths](https://github.com/alexxnb/esbuild-svelte-paths): A plugin that resolves shortcuted pathes for Svelte components.
 * [react-native-esbuild](https://github.com/oblador/react-native-esbuild): Bundler and dev server for react-native using esbuild.
+* [@olton/esbuild-plugin-progress](https://github.com/olton/esbuild-plugin-progress): A plugin for esbuild that shows a progress spinner.
+* [@olton/esbuild-plugin-autoprefixer](https://github.com/olton/esbuild-plugin-autoprefixer): A CSS autoprefixer plugin for esbuild.

 ### Plugins for Deno